aloetesting/aloe_django/docs/porting.rst

  * The :func:`django_url` now expects a step as argument and returns the root url (instead of `django_url(reverse('some-url'))`, you must call `django_url(step) + reverse('some-url')`).

+ * Lettuce-specific settings are not supported.
+Most of the functionality can be achieved by customizing the test class using `GHERKIN_TEST_CLASS` or by the same methods as for the regular Python tests.

+ * `--debug-mode` is not supported.
+Use Django's `settings_override` decorator on the test class to set `DEBUG=True`.